pism/pism/examples/mismip/README.md

 We can turn PISM's default sliding law into MISMIP's power law by setting it to 1 meter per second, which will make it inactive.

-The `-pseudo_plastic_uthreshold` command-line option we use takes the argument in meters per year, so we use `-pseudo_plastic_uthreshold 3.15569259747e7`, where `3.15569259747e7` is the number of seconds in a year.
+The `-pseudo_plastic_uthreshold` command-line option takes an argument in meters per year, so we use `-pseudo_plastic_uthreshold 3.15569259747e7`, where `3.15569259747e7` is the number of seconds in a year.

 The MISMIP parameter C corresponds to `tauc` in PISM.
 It can be set using `-hold_tauc -tauc C`.